alterway/formations/cours/openstack/openstack-deploiement-prod.en.md

 -   HP Helion: Ansible custom
 -   etc.

+### TripleO

+-   OpenStack On OpenStack
+-   Goal: ability to deploy an OpenStack cloud (*overcloud*) from an OpenStack cloud (*undercloud*)
+-   Autoscaling of the cloud itself: deployment of new compute nodes when necessary
+-   Works jointly with Ironic for bare metal deployment

 ### Bare metal deployment

 -   OpenStack bare metal hosts deployment can be managed with the help of dedicated tools